The Deadlift Series: Creating Tension, Part 1

 Today, we’ll talk about what it means to take the slack out of the bar, how it affects the lift, and how to put it in action.

 Imagine a stalled car, in a ditch along the side of the road.
-There’s a rope attached to its front end, connecting it to the towing truck.
+There’s a rope attached to its front end, connecting it to your towing truck.
 Now you, as the tow truck driver, have to get that car out of the ditch.

-There’s plenty of slack in the rope, meaning the rope is loose although it is firmly attached on both ends.
+Initially, there’s plenty of slack in the rope, meaning the rope is loose although it is firmly attached on both ends.

 Option A. Gently apply pressure on the gas, until you feel tension on the rope as it comes to a fully taut, lengthened position.
 At this point, you continue applying pressure, slow and steady, gradually increasing it as needed to pull the car out of the ditch.

 As you rapidly accelerate, yanking on the rope in hopes of moving the car, you actually end up wasting energy as it travels through the rope and is overcome by the dead weight of the stalled car.
-At this point, you must exert more force in order to actually get the car to move.
+At this point, you must exert more force in order to actually get the car moving.

 The same concept applies to the deadlift.

 We must first create tension on the bar (and within our body) to promote a more efficient transfer of force, with no wasted energy and less risk of flying bumpers, er, injuries.